readthedocs/template/docs/index.rst

 Downtime Detector
 ==================================================

-Welcome to the Officia Documentation for Downtime Detector a small bot that notifies a server through a message when another bot goes offline.
+Welcome to the Official Documentation for Downtime Detector a small bot that notifies a server through a message when another bot goes offline.

 The main use is to let users know when a bot goes offline and becomes unusable.